 ——

-Two days later, with game five on the line, the Dodgers had to ask “who else?” once again.
-The cold would not back up Buehler now – the game-time temperature for Game 5 was 15 degrees warmer than it was two days prior.
+Two days later, with Game 5 of the World Series on the line, the Dodgers had to ask “Who else?” once again.
+The cold would not back up Buehler now — the game-time temperature for Game 5 was 15 degrees warmer than it was two days prior.
 After his first two fastballs against Volpe, Buehler and Smith decided to find out how the warmer weather would impact the curve:

 — Daniel Brim (@DanielBrim) November 3, 2024

-The pitch’s movement was as sharp as it was against the Mets, and as well-placed as any he threw against the Yankees in game three.
-The relief adrenaline was helping the pitch, not causing it to escape to the glove side like his four-seamer.
+The pitch’s movement was as sharp as it was against the Mets, and as well-placed as any he threw against the Yankees in Game 3.
+The relief adrenaline was helping the pitch, not causing it to escape to the glove-side like his four-seamer.
 Two pitches later, after missing badly with another adrenaline fastball, Buehler threw a second curve.
 The location was a mistake, in the upper part of the zone, but the extra movement helped the ball spin below the barrel of Volpe’s bat instead of directly into it.
 Volpe grounded to third base, and the Dodgers were two outs away.

 — Daniel Brim (@DanielBrim) November 3, 2024